timofeylyadinsky/rsschool-cv/cv.md

 # **rsschool-cv**
-******
+****
 1. Tsimafey Liadzinski
 ****
+2. ## Contacts
-2. * Tim LT#3032
+   * Tim LT#3032
    * timofeylt (tg)
 ****
+3. ## About me
-3. I am quite curious and always try to learn something interesting for me.
+I am quite curious and always try to learn something interesting for me.
 And now I want to find something usefull and new to expand my knowledge and skills in programming.
 ****
 4. ## Skills
 * c/c++